jchu47/Rock_paper_scissors/README.md

 # Rock_paper_scissors
-first game with a UI
+First game with a UI

+Similar to my last project, this game is not mobile responsive.
+I will go back in the future to add grid formatting to allow for clean viewing on mobile devices.